kontena/kontena/docs/using-kontena/authentication.md

 ## Authentication flow

+This is what happens under the hood during an authentication request to the Kontena Master:

 1. An administrator in the master has created an invitation for a user and has obtained an invitation code.
 2. User issues the command `kontena master join <https://master_url> <invitation_code>`.
 If the email address in the invitation matches the one used on the authentication provider, the user can also use normal master login: `kontena master login <https://master_url>` without an invitation code.
 3. CLI automatically starts a local web server in the background to listen for the OAuth2 callback in a random TCP port.
 This server is only accessible through the localhost interface and is not exposed to the internet.
 The final step of the authentication flow will redirect the user to `http://localhost:<port>/cb?code=<auth_code>` and the CLI's local web server then receives the authorization code from the parameters in that request.